sajansaji/Calculator/README.md

-My first Calculator Android app.
+Calculator Android app using Kotlin.